Selerity/sas-analytics-pro/CONFIGURATION.md

 ## `JUPYTERLAB_HTTP_PORT`
 This is the HTTP port you want the Jupyter Lab interface to use.
 This repo uses port `8888` by default.
 If you leave the default in place then you will access Jupyter Lab using the URL `http://localhost:8888`.
 When running on Linux you will need to pick a port over `1024`.

+## `PERL`
+Setting this value to `true` will add the _Perl for SAS_ package previously provided with SAS 9.4 to your environment.
+The first time the launcher is run with this enabled you must provide the location of your SAS 9.4 Depot in the `SAS94DEPOT` option.
+If you run the launcher in **SAS OQ Mode** (using the `--sasoq` parameter) this value is automatically set to `true`.
 ## `SAS_DEBUG`
 Setting this value to anything greater than `0` will cause SAS to show extra debug information in the log available using the `docker logs` command.